 Your firm's intellectual property is likely to include everything from your website content, to software you might have designed to your company logo.
 To exploit it, however, you will need to have protected it by copyright, trademark, patent or design right.

-The Intellectual Property Office's (IPO) new online diagnostic tool can help you identify and protect your IP, as well as advising whether you can make it work for you through licensing, franchising or selling.
+The Intellectual Property Office's (IPO) online diagnostic tool can help you identify and protect your IP, as well as advising whether you can make it work for you through licensing, franchising or selling.

 Licensing your IP